 Frequently Asked Questions

-The Parks Victoria signboards at the 1000 Steps suggest that it will take 40 minutes.
-This is about right, but it is also a few hundred meters from the car parks to the beginning of the Walk
+- The Parks Victoria signboards at the 1000 Steps suggest that it will take 40 mins.
+This is about right, but it is also a few hundred meters from the carpark and a further 100 meters to the Kokoda Memorial Walk.

-If you are fit, then it is not hard and many people run and jog the 1000 Steps Dandenong Walk.
+- If you are fit, then it is not hard and many people run and jog the 1000 Steps Dandenong Walk.
 If you are very unfit, it can be a challenge.
+People of all fitness levels certainly successfully complete the Walk.
 Many people take it slow and stop frequently along the way.
 Many children do it and I have seen older people with walking sticks make the walk.
 If you are worried about it, just take a few rest stops along the way.

 Walks and Weekend Stays in the Dandenongs